 (2) Net debt as presented does not have any standardized meaning prescribed by IFRS and therefore it may not be comparable with the calculation of similar measures of other entities.
+See "Non-GAAP and other financial measures" in the Management Discussion and Analysis ("MD&A").

-18. Share-based compensation
+17. Share-based compensation